Gianni-Rgg/GLPI-Maker/README.md

 If you choose to configure HTTPS access with the script, the certificates will be available in your root directory.

-The ".crt" file allows the HTTPS connection to your server from most browsers (like Chrome or Edge for example).

-The ".pem" file allows the HTTPS connection to your server from browsers like Mozilla Firefox.

 All the files used to generate the certificates are available in :
 ```
 /etc/ssl/glpi